 Oh my god!
-Kid’s clothing organisation can be hectic.
+Organising kids’ clothing can be hectic.
 Unlike adults, kids have multiple sizes to keep track of.
-From size 00000 to size 12 or there abouts… there’s lots to keep and store.
+From size 00000 to size 12 or thereabouts… there’s lots to keep and store.

 That is, all size 0’s, all size 1’s, all size 2’s for instance.

-Once they’re in size order things are much less overwhelming.
+Once they’re in size order, things are much less overwhelming.
 The amount you have in each size and your available storage will change what you do next.
 Generally, I recommend separating each size into the type of clothes.
-For example onsies together, pants together, shirts together.
+For example onesies together, pants together, shirts together.
 This allows you to then cull items if you have too many of one type.

 If what you’ve sorted is your child’s current size, put them away in the drawers or on hangers.
 Store them in a way that supports you in getting them ready.
-If they’re too young to dress themselves then it comes down to storing them to support you.
+If they’re too young to dress themself, then it comes down to storing them in a way that supports you.
 The basic rules for organising current clothes are:

 - Store at eye to waist level on you (or your child if they are dressing themselves)